Left orderability, foliations, and transverse $(\pi_1,\mathbb{R})$ structures for $3$-manifolds with sphere boundary: Preliminaries

-(d) The \emph{branch locus} of $B$ is the set of points in $B$ that have no Euclidean neighborhood in $B$.
+(e) The \emph{branch locus} of $B$ is the set of points in $B$ that have no Euclidean neighborhood in $B$.
 We denote it by $L(B)$.
 Each component of $B \setminus \setminus L(B)$ is called a \emph{branch sector}.
-We say each point in $L(B)$ that has no $\mathbb{R}$-neighborhood in $L(B)$ is a \emph{double point} of $L(B)$.
+We call each point in $L(B)$ that has no $\mathbb{R}$-neighborhood in $L(B)$ a \emph{double point} of $L(B)$.
 Let $V$ denote the set of double points of $L(B)$.
-We say each component of $L(B) \setminus \setminus V$ is an \emph{edge} of $L(B)$. \end{notation}
+We call each component of $L(B) \setminus \setminus V$ an \emph{edge} of $L(B)$. \end{notation}